nmehta001/notes/money/mse-academy/2_budgeting_taxation.md

 - Premium Bond winnings
 - ISA earnings

-## 2.2 Income tax in England, Wales and Northern Island
+## 2.2 Income Tax in England, Wales and Northern Island

 When you earn above the personal allowance in any tax year, the three bands below determine that amount of tax you pay: